jasdeep/jasdeep.github.io/index.md

 .. description:
 .. type: text
 -->
 Welcome!
 My name is Jasdeep Singh.
-I am a software engineer, a translator, and an aspiring researcher of humanities and social sciences.

-Welcome!
-My name is Jasdeep Singh.
-I am a software engineer, a translator, and an aspiring researcher of humanities and social sciences.
+I am a software engineer, a translator, and a screenwriter.

 This website (previously based on Github pages) has been moved to [jasdeep.netify.app](<https://jasdeep.netlify.app/>)